spyder-ide/spyder-docs/doc/panes/variableexplorer.rst

 .. image:: /images/variable_explorer/variable-explorer-show-image.gif
    :alt: Interactive image based on the array's data

-Finally, we added a context-menu action to open any object using the new Object Explorer even if they already have a builtin viewer (DataFrames, arrays, etc), allowing for deeper inspection of the inner workings of these datatypes.
+Finally, there is a context-menu action to open any object using the new Object Explorer even if they already have a builtin viewer (DataFrames, arrays, etc), allowing for deeper inspection of the inner workings of these data types.

 .. image:: /images/variable_explorer/variable-explorer-object-explorer.png
-   :alt: Object explorer showing dataframe
+   :alt: Object explorer showing DataFrame